Klek mountain, Croatia

-Klek is mountain in north-western Croatia, near Ogulin in Karlovac County.
+Klek is a mountain in north-western Croatia, near Ogulin in Karlovac County.
 It is the easternmost mountain of the Velika Kapela range of the Dinaric Alps.

-The mountain is one of the best-known Croatian botanist reserves and home to a number of protected species of mountain flora.
+This mountain is one of the best-known Croatian botanist reserves and home to a number of protected species of mountain flora.

+From its summit, the entire Ogulin-Plaški valley is visible.

 According to the 17th century tale, during the nights of storm, the summit of Klek is a midnight gathering point for witches and fairies.